JinyanShao/JinyanShao/README.md

 **Junior software engineer focusing on C#/.NET and business applications, with professional Python backend experience and a background in HR business partnering.**

-Based in Fribourg, Switzerland, I have approximately 1.5 years of professional software development experience, mainly in Python backend development, API integration, SQL, data processing and workflow automation.
+Based in Switzerland, I have approximately 1.5 years of professional software development experience, mainly in Python backend development, API integration, SQL, data processing and workflow automation.

 C#/.NET was the main technical direction during my software studies, and I am now developing that foundation further through ASP.NET Core, EF Core, SQL Server and Angular projects.